-Cell phones will be permitted only when registered in the main office.
-By signing this cell form permit, I agree to:
+Cell phones will be permitted only when $\underline{registered}$ in the main office.
+By signing the cell form permit, students will agree to:

-- Turn my cell phone off and place it in my locker upon entering the building. - Keep my cell phone off and out of sight during afternoon activities unless directed by the coach or sponsor of the activity. - Not use my cell phone on school buses while on field trips during the academic day unless permitted by the sponsors. - Not take pictures or record videos with my cell phone at any time during the instructional day or on the school bus. - Not take pictures or record videos with my cell phone as it may result in prosecution by law.
+- Turn his/her cell phone off and place it in the bookbag upon entering the building. - Keep his/her cell phone off and out of sight during afternoon activities unless directed by the coach or sponsor of the activity. - Not use his/her cell phone on school buses while on field trips during the academic day unless permitted by the sponsors. - Not take pictures or record videos with his/her cell phone at any time during the instructional day or on the school bus. - Not take pictures or record videos with his/her cell phone as it may result in prosecution by law. - Not take pictures in the restroom or locker room at any time.